 Internal Medicine 2019

-The EuroSciCon is holding its 8th European Congress on Internal Medicine & Patient Care (Internal Medicine 2019) from March 25-26, 201, Vienna, Italy.
+The EuroSciCon is holding its 8th European Congress on Internal Medicine & Patient Care (Internal Medicine 2019) from March 25-26, 2019, Rome, Italy.
 The theme of this meeting is "Revealing current Research and Advancements in Internal Medicine and Patient Care " which will provide an international platform to discuss the present and future challenges in primary care, patient care, continuing education and expertise meeting.
 Internal Medicine conferences aim to promote continuous medical education and encourage a nourishing exchange of facts and ideas in how to deal with the disorders involving patients.
-Great scientific faculty from USA, Europe as wel as other continents expect a highly interesting scientific as wel as representative event.
+Great scientific faculty from USA, Europe as well as other continents expect a highly interesting scientific as wel as representative event.

 Internal Medicine Conference Highlights & Benefits: